indiana-university/rivet-docs/README.md

 ## GitHub Pages

-There's no GitHub Actions workflow in this repo, and `docs/.nojekyll` is present, so the live site at https://indiana-university.github.io/rivet-docs/ is almost certainly served via the classic **Settings → Pages → Deploy from a branch** option, pointed at `archive` / `/docs`.
-Worth confirming that setting is actually saved that way in Settings → Pages — if so, pushing to `archive` with changes under `docs/` is all it takes to update the live site.
+There's no GitHub Actions workflow in this repo, and `docs/.nojekyll` is present, so the live site at https://indiana-university.github.io/rivet-docs/ is served via the classic **Settings → Pages → Deploy from a branch** option, pointed at `archive` / `/docs`.